kuicheung/NeuralNetJava/README.md

 Kinect Neural Net Builder

-Using Neural Net from Encog ML library to build a neural net that can score punch motions from Kinectt.
+Using Neural Net from Encog ML library to build a neural net that can score punch motions from Kinect.